Skip to content

 Follow steps on our Running Queries page to run some queries on your Gateway to check there are no errors and data is being returned (if there is data available).

-Check tables are populated/growning
+Check tables are populated/growing

 If you would like to go into each process to check their health, here are a few details on how.